Tower of London

 Walked past more well-known names after lunch (Tate Modern, Globe Theatre) on the way to cross over Millennium Bridge and walk up to St Pauls Cathedral.
-I love that you see the dome majestically rising above the surroundings straight ahead of you as you get on the bridge, and my excitement built the closer we got to it.
+I love that you see the dome majestically rising above the surroundings straight ahead of you as you get on the bridge.

 Even after seeing many more incredible places on the rest of my trip, I would still say St Pauls is the most breathtaking building I have ever been in.
 Surely it is impossible for anyone not to find themselves just standing in complete awe when in there.

 I got a great little walking tour through parts of the City of London after St Pauls, and because we hadn’t crossed enough iconic bridges today, we used London Bridge to get back across to the south side where we were going to have dinner.